bobbypt05/Data-Communication-Paper-Implementation/README.md

 * Design.md - This file explain design aspects of the mini project.

+* Result.md - This file shows the final result of the paper.

 * MAIN_FILE.m - Main Matlab code.

 * NRZI.m - Matlab code for Non Return To Zero Inverted.